multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

 positional arguments:
-  contract                               🖄 the address of the Smart Contract project                                🗀 the project directory (default: current directory)
+  contract                               🖄 the address of the Smart Contract

 optional arguments:
-  -h, --help                             show this help message and exit --metadata-upgradeable                 ⚙ whether the contract is upgradeable (default: False) --pem PEM                              🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                    🔑 a file containing keyfile's password, if keyfile provided
+  -h, --help                             show this help message and exit --project PROJECT                      🗀 the project directory (default: current directory) --bytecode BYTECODE                    the WASM file --metadata-not-upgradeable             ‼ mark the contract as NOT upgradeable (default: upgradeable) --metadata-payable                     ‼ mark the contract as payable (default: not payable) --pem PEM                              🔑 the PEM file, if keyfile not provided --keyfile KEYFILE                      🔑 a JSON keyfile, if PEM not provided --passfile PASSFILE                    🔑 a file containing keyfile's password, if keyfile provided